shivannis/xandr-docs-public/xandr-docs/articles/curate/partnership-details-screen-seller-view.md

 ## View your settings for the buyer

 The eligibility, allowed payment types, and targeting access settings you have set for the buyer display in the **My Settings for Buyer** section.
-For more information on each of these settings, see [Setting Buyer Defaults].
+For more information on each of these settings, see [Setting Buyer Defaults](set-default-buyer-eligibility-allowed-payment-types-and-targeting-access.md).
 For step-by-step instructions on editing a buyer's settings, see [Edit Buyer Eligibility, Allowed Payment Types, and Targeting Access](set-default-buyer-eligibility-allowed-payment-types-and-targeting-access.md).

 The **Partner Controls** tab is also visible to the buyer.
 They can see the settings you have defined for them.